 L-tyrosine works primarily by being a precursor to several neurotransmitters: dopamine, noradrenaline, and adrenaline.
 In a group of young men, 2 grams of tyrosine was able to reduce stress and fatigue and improved cognitive performance.4

-This has been repeated under different forms of stress where tyrosine prevented decline in cognitive performance during periods of sleep-deprivation (i.e. shift work or long hours of being on call as a health care worker)5.
+This has been repeated under different forms of stress where tyrosine prevented the decline in cognitive performance during periods of sleep deprivation (i.e. shift work or long hours of being on call as a health care worker)5.

 Tyrosine has also been tested in a couple of the most unique but bizarre supplement studies (science does some wacky, but really interesting stuff sometimes).

-Currently, it looks like the most effective doses ranges from about 1 grams to 2 grams and about an hour before an event seems to maximize the effectiveness of it.
+Currently, it looks like the most effective doses range from about 1 gram to 2 grams, and about an hour before an event seems to maximize the effectiveness of it.

-Ashwaganhda is commonly referred to as an “adaptogen”.
-It is a popular herb used in aryuvedic medicine and is typically used to reduce anxiety and stress, as well as alleviate insomnia.
-One of the lesser known features of ashwagandha is its effect on physical performance, specifically power output.
+Ashwagandha is commonly referred to as an “adaptogen”.
+It is a popular herb used in ayurvedic medicine and is typically used to reduce anxiety and stress, as well as alleviate insomnia.
+One of the lesser-known features of ashwagandha is its effect on physical performance, specifically power output.